Sunflower Seeds

 Celebrating Everyday Spirituality

-The Peregrine Falcom Live Cam
+The Peregrine Falcon Live Camera

-Let me begin by sharing a little history of the Mayo Clinic’s Peregrine Falcon program.
+I’ll begin by sharing a little history of the Mayo Clinic’s Peregrine Falcon program.
 In 1987, the Clinic partnered with the Midwest Peregrine Society to help save the peregrine falcon from extinction.
-The Mayo Clinic was a good site to put nesting box.
+The Mayo Clinic was a good site to put a nesting box.
 The tall buildings mimicked the falcon’s natural cliff habitat.
-In addition, there was ample food in the area–mostly pigeons and small birds.
-So, tThe nesting box was placed on the roof of a 22 story building.
-The current residents, Hattie and Orton, have been together for 10 years.
-During that time they have raised over 30 chicks to aduthood in that box.
-In fact, the couple likes the box so much, they no longer migrate,.
-Instead, they stay in the area even during winter to prevent any other birds from taking over their nesting site.
+In addition, there was ample food in the area–mostly pigeons and small birds–to raise a falcon family.
+So, a nesting box was placed on the roof of a 22 story Mayo Clinic building.
+The current falcon parents, Hattie and Orton, have been together for 11 years.
+During that time they have raised over 30 chicks.
+In fact, the couple likes their location so much, they no longer migrate.
+Instead, they stay in the area even during winter to prevent other birds from taking over their nesting site.
+Falcons usually claim a several mile radius around their nest.

 Last year Hattie and Orton raised two chicks.
 This year they have four.
 The live-cam runs 24/7 from February till about August.
 It features two alternating camera views: one from inside the nesting box looking out, and another from the outside of the box looking in.
 At three weeks, the “peregrine professionals” who operate the program, remove the chicks temporarily to assess their health, band them for future studies, and name them.
 This event is aired live.
-It takes considerable courage to remove chicks from a nest while their mother is screeching and swooping down upon you with those razor-sharp talons.
-But everyone involved wears a hardhat and carries an umbrella to prevent Hattie from doing them harm.
+It takes considerable courage to remove chicks from a nest while their mother or father is screeching and swooping down on you with those razor-sharp talons.
+But everyone involved wears a hardhat and carries an umbrella to prevent the parents from doing them harm.
 The chicks are returned to the nest as quickly as possible to minimize the stress on the parents.

-And finally, why do I regularly devote a few minutes to watching these birds?
-The cameras allow me to get really close to wildlife–a closeness I couldn’t get in any other way.
-At the same time, the programs do not interfer with the raising of the chicks.
-If an owl swoops in at night and carries off one of the chicks, that’s that.
-If a chick falls out of the nest, humans ordinarily do not intervene.
-Watching also gives me a greater appreciation of how much time and effort it takes to raise a clutch of chicks successfully.
-(It also gives me a greater appreciation of the years it takes to raise baby homo sapiens too!)
-And it’s just fun to watch the chicks go from little white puff balls to gorgeously feathered adult raptors.
-These life-cams unite me with a global audience.
-Some sites tell you how many other people are viewing the website at the same time you are.
-Watching can connect me with people faraway–like in India or Australia–or with people closer to home–like those wonderful Canadians “up north”–or even with folks in my neighborhood!
+You might be wondering, why do I devote a few minutes to watching these birds on a regular basis?
+Don’t I have more important things to do?
+I make time because the cameras allow me to get really close to wildlife–a closeness I couldn’t get in any other way.
+At the same time, the cameras do not interfer with the raising of the chicks.
+The birds get used to the cameras quickly.
+Watching live-cams also gives me a greater appreciation of how much time and effort it takes to raise a clutch of chicks successfully.
+(It also gives me a greater appreciation of the many years it takes for human parents to raise their baby homo sapiens!)
+And it feeds my sense of wonder just to watch the chicks go from little yellowish-white puff balls, totally dependent on their parents, to gorgeously feathered adult raptors.
+Then the parents have to teach them to fly and hunt for food (to make a living!) as fully independent adults ready to raise a family of their own.
+These life-cams unite me with a global audience too.
+Some sites tell you how many other people all over the world are viewing the website at the same time you are!
+Fascinating!

 For reflection: